• Home

 • Less stress.
 Rushing produces anxiety and higher stress levels.
 Slowing down is calmer, relaxing, and peaceful.

-Life is often better when you move at a slower, more relaxed pace, instead of hurrying and rushing and trying to cram too much into every experience and day.
+Life is often better when you move at a slower, more relaxed pace instead of hurrying, rushing, and trying to cram too much into every experience and day.
 Think about it.
 Is...

-• ...a book better if you speed read it, or if you take your time and get lost in it?
+• ...a book better if you speed-read it or take your time and get lost in it?

-• ...a song better if you skim through it or if you take the time to listen?
+• ...a song better if you skim through it or take the time to listen?

-• ...food better if you cram it down your throat, or if you savor your bites and appreciate the flavor?
+• ...food better if you cram it down your throat or savor your bites and appreciate the flavor?

-• ...your work better if you’re trying to do ten things at once or if you pour yourself into one important task?
+• ...your work better if you’re trying to do ten things at once or pour yourself into one important task?

-• ...your time spent with a friend or loved one better if you have a rushed meeting interrupted by emails and text messages, or if you can relax and focus on the person?
+• ...your time spent with a friend or loved one better if you have a rushed meeting interrupted by emails and text messages, or relax and focus on the person?

 Life is better when savored—work is better with focus.

 You may be saying, “My job won’t allow that,” “I won’t be able to make as much money,” or “I live in the city, which makes it too difficult to go slowly.”
-Maybe that's correct, but it also may be that you are just becoming a victim.
+Maybe that's correct, but you may also be just becoming a victim.
 No one makes changes without committing to them and persevering.
 Why not take responsibility for your life, be more self-governing, take control of your work, and talk with your boss to see if changes are possible?

 It’s your life; you have choices whether you think you do or not.
 And, when you conquer distractions, you probably will enjoy life more.